NueltCodes/NueltCodes/README.md

 Frontend Developer and Graphics Designer
 ----------------------------------------

 I am a frontend developer who loves React.
-At first I started off as a graphics designer and then transcended into programming
+At first I started off as a graphics designer and then transcended into programming.

+* 🌍  I'm based in anywhere you could think of :)
 * ✉️  You can contact me at [olaniranemmanuelt@gmail.com](mailto:olaniranemmanuelt@gmail.com)
+* 🚀  I'm currently working on [a Booking App with React](http://react app)
 * 🧠  I'm learning the basics of Node.js MongoDB and express
 * 🤝  I'm open to collaborating on Projects
 * ⚡  I Am The Peaky Blinders, Go Tell Everyone